Tax

-Personal tax
+Personal tax returns

-Personal tax returns have to be completed when you owe tax in a tax year, if you are issued a tax return, or if you are a director of a small company.
+Personal tax returns have to be completed when you owe tax in a tax year, if you are issued a personal tax return, or if you are a director of a small company.

-Tax returns are now completed under self assessment.
+Personal tax returns are now completed under self assessment.
 This means that the law stipulates that it is your responsibility to know whether or not you owe tax for a tax year.

 The most common cases in which you might owe tax include:

-• If you are a higher rate tax payer [taxable income of over £43,875 for the current (2009/10) tax year and over £40,835 for the previous (2008/09) tax year) with income taxed at lower than the 40% tax rate (such as bank interest and dividends)
+• If you are a higher rate tax payer (taxable income of over £50,000 for the current (2020/21) tax year) with income taxed at lower than the 40% tax rate (such as bank interest and dividends)

 • If you are self employed